1905046-NiazRahman/CSE471-Assignment/Finalized_Blog/main.md

 <a id="fig5"></a>
 ![Figure 5: ](5.png)

 **Figure 5**: Zero-shot evaluation in downstream tasks that includes in-painting, out-painting, and class-conditional editing.
 The findings demonstrate that VAR does not require further design or fine-tuning to generalize to new downstream tasks.
 VAR-d30 was tested here.
-They allowed the model to create tokens just inside the mask and teacher-forced ground truth tokens outside of it for in-and-out painting.
+The model was allowed to create tokens just inside the mask and teacher-forced ground truth tokens outside of it for in-and-out painting.
 The model was not given any class label information.
 VAR has demonstrated its generalization potential by achieving satisfactory outcomes on various downstream tasks without requiring changes to the model architecture or tuning parameters.
-They also tried VAR on the class-conditional image editing task following MaskGIT [^2].
+The authors of [^1] also tried VAR on the class-conditional image editing task following MaskGIT [^2].
 The model was compelled to generate tokens exclusively in the bounding box conditional on some class label, much like in the case of in-painting.
 It demonstrates that the model can generate realistic content that blends in nicely with the surrounding setting.
 (This figure is taken from [^1])

 ##  Future Directions and Applications

 VAR represents a significant leap forward in the development of AR models for computer vision.
 It opens up exciting possibilities for future research and applications:

+- **Incorporating advancing VQVAE tokenizer:** A promishing way to utilize advancing VQVAE tokenizer [^18] [^19] [^20] instead of using just VQVAE.
 - **Text-Prompt Generation:** Integrating VAR with LLMs can enable text-to-image generation, potentially rivaling or exceeding the capabilities of current diffusion-based models.
 - **Video Generation:** The next-scale prediction paradigm can be extended to video generation, addressing the challenges of temporal consistency and long-term dependencies.
-- **Multi-Modal Understanding:** VAR's ability to model complex visual distributions and its compatibility with LLMs make it a promising candidate for multi-modal learning and understanding, paving the way for more advanced AI systems.

 ##  Final words

 VAR heralds a new era for AR models in computer vision.
 By addressing the limitations of traditional approaches and demonstrating impressive performance, scalability, and generalization capabilities, VAR has established itself as a powerful tool for image generation and beyond.

 This breakthrough has the potential to reshape the landscape of computer vision, fostering closer integration with the advancements in natural language processing and contributing to the development of truly intelligent multi-modal AI systems.

 ## References
 [^1]: Keyu Tian, Yi Jiang, Zehuan Yuan, BINGYUE PENG, & Liwei Wang (2024).
 Visual Autoregressive Modeling: Scalable Image Generation via Next-Scale Prediction.
 In The Thirty-eighth Annual Conference on Neural Information Processing Systems.